ncihtan/htan_missing_manual/data_model/standards.md

 While [Data Standards](https://humantumoratlas.org/standards) provides details regarding the HTAN Data Model, the manifests included on the HTAN Portal are for reference only.

 !!! :warning:
 HTAN Centers should not use the manifests provided on the Data Standards page for data submission.
 Please use the Data Curator App (DCA) to obtain manifests for data submission.
-More information about submitting metadata can be found in the [Submitting Data](../data_submission/clin_biospec_assay/#submit-metadata) section of this manual.
+More information about submitting assay files and metadata can be found in the [Submitting Data](../data_submission/clin_biospec_assay.md) section of this manual.
 !!!

 For additional notes regarding how to submit data for each data type, please see the [Specific Assay/Data Element Details](../data_submission/specific_details.md) page of this manual.